Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 ### Command 6: Auto classify

 Runs auto classification based on one of the following options:
-1) Std deviation filter
+1) Hand picked threshold (based on standard deviation filter) from command 5.
 2) Hand picked threshold (based on raw image) from command 5.
 3) Pre-set threshold per slice (based on raw image).
 The hand picked threshold from command 5 applied to every slice in the image.
 4) Auto threshold per slice (based on raw image)
 5) Auto threshold per patch (based on raw image)

+**If you would instead like to use a pre-set threshold (or range of thresholds) for all images (as a sensitivity analysis) or to eg use an automatic thresholding per slice or per patch, please get in touch via [ email or some such] as we may be able to implement this.
 After processing command 7 will automatically be run.
-The results from this command will be shown so the initial requirement in command 7 to declare which results to show is skipped.
+The results from this command will be shown so the initial requirement in command 7 to declare which results to show is skipped.**

 ![command 6 example](https://github.com/Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/blob/master/gifs/command6.gif)

 ### Command 7: See results from auto classification

+**The auto classifier outputs the distributions of large (area >= 50) and small (area >= 10 and <50) objects, as well as the mean eccentricity and mean wiggliness of the large objects and correlates these features with hand classification (if this has been performed).
+Please note that many other parameters can be extracted and shown (e.g. % of patch above threshold, mean intensity of above threshold objects, etc).
+Alternatively, it is possible that we can characterise a particular feature or texture you see in patches and extract this as a parameter.
+Please get in touch via [ email ] if so as we may be able to help.**

 Outputs auto classification results from either:
 1) std deviation filter